Non Alcoholic Sangria

 This Non-Alcoholic Sangria drink is made with fresh fruit, fruit juices and fizzy soda to create that refreshing, red-colored sangria drink you’re familiar with — all without any alcohol!

-Either way, I’m excited to share this virgin sangria recipe.
+I’m excited to share this virgin sangria recipe.
 Sangria is a pretty customizable drink, traditionally made with a combination of fruit juices, fresh fruit and a fizzy element.
 The juices blend really well together, and you can use whatever fruit is in season.
-However, the drink is technically made with wines and/or brandy, so I guess by “traditional” I mean: here’s how to make sangria without alcohol. 😂
+However, the drink is technically made with wines and/or brandy, so I guess by “traditional” I mean: here’s how to make non alcoholic sangria. 😂

 - Combine all ingredients, except the soda or mineral water, in a large pitcher or punch bowl.

 - Stir and let sit in the fridge for 2-4 hours.
 Remove from the fridge and stir in the soda.
 Serve cold.